infrabrew/open_chat_cli.py/README.md

-# Interactive LLM Chat Client
+# Interactive LLM Chat Client CLI

 **A streaming CLI chat interface for Ollama, vLLM, and Groq with real-time token statistics**